 By fall, summer-hatched pheasant chicks are the size of adult birds, with males being larger and more brightly colored than females.
 As weather turns colder, pheasants begin to concentrate in areas of preferred winter habitat such as cattail wetlands and dense shrubs or woodlands (Fedeler 1973, Craft 1986, Gabbert et al. 1999).
 High quality winter cover habitat is essential for pheasants to endure South Dakota's harsh winter winds and snow.
 Food plots of corn and sorghum are often planted near these winter habitats to help sustain pheasant populations through the season.
 Pheasants have been documented moving 1.9-2.1 miles (3-5 km) in winter months to take advantage of preferred winter habitats (Gabbert, unpublished data).
-Research has indicated that pheasants generally do not die from severe weather itself, but severe weather (e.g. deep snow) can make them more susceptible to predators (Dumke and Pils 1973, Perkins et al. 1997, Gabbert et al. 1999).
+Research has indicated that pheasants generally do not die from severe weather itself, but severe weather (e.g., deep snow) can make them more susceptible to predators (Dumke and Pils 1973, Perkins et al. 1997, Gabbert et al. 1999).
 Development of winter cover for pheasants has been a primary objective in South Dakota (Pheasants for Everyone 1988).

-Late-fall also brings the much anticipated pheasant hunting season, which results in approximately 45% mortality for male pheasants in eastern South Dakota (Leif 2003).
+Late-fall also brings the much-anticipated pheasant hunting season, which results in approximately 45% mortality for male pheasants in eastern South Dakota (Leif 2003).
 In addition, approximately 3% of females are incidentally shot during the hunting season (Leif 1996).
 However, fall harvest rarely removes all the available "excess" males from the population and there are sufficient breeding males the following spring.
+Because of this, advocacy for season closures due to the perceived notion of low bird numbers is not warranted, especially in a male harvest only season structure.

-SDGFP wildlife managers focus on the development and management of suitable habitat on public and private lands to meet the needs of pheasants during these biological seasons.
+GFP wildlife managers focus on the development and management of suitable habitat on public and private lands to meet the needs of pheasants during these biological seasons.
 Even with the best habitat management, weather is an uncontrollable factor that can jeopardize local pheasant populations.
-However, providing pheasants with these season-specific habitat requirements can greatly enhance survival and reproduction.
+However, providing pheasants with these season-specific habitat requirements can greatly enhance survival and reproduction helping mitigate the effects weather.